wijerasa/MCBL/mcbl-datadownloads.rst

 .. tip::

    Match these checksum values with the values provided in the Excelsheet.
-For any sample with mismatching checksum, you have to re-download the sample/s.
+For any samples with mismatching checksum, you have to re-download the samples.